 To prevent your vocal cords from getting dry or irritated, heed the following advice:

 • Don’t smoke, and avoid secondhand smoke.
-Smoke dries the throat, and the vocal cords get irritated.
+Smoke dries the throat and irritates the vocal cords.

 • Limit caffeine and alcohol—this causes you to lose water in your body.

 • Drink plenty of water.
-The fluids help keep mucus thin and comfortable so that it clears quickly from your throat.
+The fluids help keep mucus thin and comfortable, allowing it to clear quickly from your throat.

-• Stay away from spicy foods.
-Spicy foods can cause stomach acid to pass into the throat or esophagus, leading to heartburn or GERD.
+• Avoid spicy foods.
+They can cause stomach acid to pass into the throat or esophagus, leading to heartburn or GERD.

 • Eat healthily.
 Include whole grains, vegetables, and fruits in your diet.
 These foods contain vitamins A, E, and C and help maintain the healthy mucous membranes lining the throat.

 • Try not to clear your throat too much.
-This causes the vocal cords to vibrate abnormally and may increase swelling.
-Clearing your throat also causes your throat to secrete more mucus, making you want to clear your throat again.
+Doing so can cause the vocal cords to vibrate abnormally and increase swelling.
+Clearing your throat also causes it to secrete more mucus, making you want to clear it again.

-• Avoid infections in the upper respiratory tract.
-Wash your hands frequently and avoid contact with people who have common respiratory diseases like colds.
+• To avoid infections of the upper respiratory tract, wash your hands frequently and avoid contact with people who have common respiratory diseases, such as colds.

 Enticare

-Our team of otolaryngologists offer comprehensive ENT services and we’re here to help.
+Our otolaryngologist team offers comprehensive ENT services, and we’re here to help.
 If you’ve been struggling with Laryngitis, contact us today.

 Share This